-As a non-autonomous variant, a function $p \colon D \times I \to \C$ is called a \emph{(generalized) Herglotz vector field} on $D$ if $p(z,t)$ is a generator (i.e., the generator of a semigroup) on $D$ for each $t \in I$ and has certain integrability in $t$.
-In a general theory \cite{BCDM12, CDMG10}, the non-autonomous equations for evolution families and Loewner chains are written in terms of this vector field.
-In our $\PickC$-DLC case we consider the following class of Herglotz vector fields, taking Proposition \ref{prop:P-generator} into account:
+As a non-autonomous variant, a function $p \colon D \times I \to \C$ is called a \emph{Herglotz vector field} on $D$ if $p(z,t)$ is an infinitesimal generator (i.e., the infinitesimal generator of a semigroup) on $D$ for each $t \in I$ and has certain regularity in $t$.
+In general theory \cite{BCDM12, CDMG10, BCDM09}, the non-autonomous equations for evolution families and Loewner chains are written in terms of this vector field.